serenity-is/docs/api/js/corelib/@serenity-is/namespaces/Fluent/functions/on.md

 `EventTarget`

-The target element
+Target element to listen on.

 #### type

 `string`

-The type of the event.
-It can include a ".namespace" similar to jQuery.
+Event type; may include a `.namespace` suffix.

 #### selector

 `string`

+CSS selector to delegate to.

 #### delegationHandler

 `Function`

+Handler invoked when the delegated target matches.

 ### Returns

 `void`

+`void`.